drewbelf/cv/index.md

 ### academic

+`2022`
+Proposal accepted for "Christology in Bonaventure and Thomas Aquinas."
+Conference on Medieval Philosophy and Theology.
+University of Notre Dame.
+May 20–22.

 `2021`
 "Christ's Penitential Human Nature: The *coassumpta* according to the *Summa halensis*."
 Historical Theology Colloquium.
 Boston College.
 April 20.